Virus

-The origins of viruses in the evolutionary history of life are unclear: some may have evolved from plasmids—pieces of DNA that can move between cells—while others may have evolved from bacteria.
+The origins of viruses in the evolutionary history of life are still unclear.
+Some viruses may have evolved from plasmids, which are pieces of DNA that can move between cells.
+Other viruses may have evolved from bacteria.
 In evolution, viruses are an important means of horizontal gene transfer, which increases genetic diversity in a way analogous to sexual reproduction.
-Viruses are considered by some biologists to be a life form, because they carry genetic material, reproduce, and evolve through natural selection, although they lack the key characteristics, such as cell structure, that are generally considered necessary criteria for defining life.
+Viruses are considered by some biologists to be a life form, because they carry genetic material, reproduce, and evolve through natural selection, although they lack some key characteristics, such as cell structure, that are generally considered necessary criteria for defining life.
 Because they possess some but not all such qualities, viruses have been described as "organisms at the edge of life" and as replicators.

 Viruses spread in many ways.
 One transmission pathway is through disease-bearing organisms known as vectors: for example, viruses are often transmitted from plant to plant by insects that feed on plant sap, such as aphids; and viruses in animals can be carried by blood-sucking insects.
-Many viruses, including influenza viruses, SARS-CoV-2, chickenpox, smallpox, and measles, spread in the air by coughing and sneezing.
+Many viruses spread in the air by coughing and sneezing, including influenza viruses, SARS-CoV-2, chickenpox, smallpox, and measles.
 Norovirus and rotavirus, common causes of viral gastroenteritis, are transmitted by the faecal–oral route, passed by hand-to-mouth contact or in food or water.
 The infectious dose of norovirus required to produce infection in humans is fewer than 100 particles.
 HIV is one of several viruses transmitted through sexual contact and by exposure to infected blood.
-The variety of host cells that a virus can infect is called its host range.
-This can be narrow, meaning a virus is capable of infecting few species, or broad, meaning it is capable of infecting many.
+The variety of host cells that a virus can infect is called its host range: this is narrow for viruses specialized to infect only a few species, or broad for viruses capable of infecting many.